NAICS Structure Explained | 2022 and 2017 NAICS Hierarchy by Sector

 Manufacturing (Sectors 31–33)

-This NAICS structure reflects the levels at which data comparability was agreed upon by the three countries' statistical agencies.
-The boundaries of all NAICS sectors are delineated.
+The structure reflects the levels at which comparability was agreed upon by the United States, Canada, and Mexico.
 The United States adopted the revised classification in its statistical programs for the reference year beginning in 2022.

 Related Directories and Cross-System References

-Quick take: NAICS is hierarchical and production-oriented.
-Start at the 2-digit sector, then narrow to 6 digits for the national industry.
-For datasets and workflows that mix public reporting and private-market targeting, store NAICS alongside SIC for maximum interoperability.
+NAICS is hierarchical, production-oriented, and designed for modern statistical reporting and cross-border comparability.
+Start at the 2-digit sector, then narrow to the 6-digit national industry when you need precise classification.
+For real-world datasets and workflows that span public reporting and private-market targeting, storing NAICS alongside SIC usually provides the strongest interoperability.